 Meanwhile, Jennifer and many of her classmates head to the Expanded Learning program, where they receive quality academic and literacy support, healthy supper and snacks, and a variety of enrichment activities.
 While she is there, she and other students get help with their math homework on subtracting positive and negative numbers.
-After Jennifer finishes her math homework, she participates in an art enrichment club, where they are using scratchboards to carve mandala designs.
+After Jennifer finishes her math homework, she gets additional practice with folklórico as an enrichment activity.